ajfunk327/Recipes/mahi mahi.md

 - Angel hair pasta

 **Instructions**
-1. Season the Mahi Mahi fillets with salt and pepper.
+1. Season the Mahi Mahi fillets with Tony's spicy seasoning
 2. Heat olive oil in a large skillet over medium-high heat.
 3. Add Mahi Mahi fillets and cook until golden and cooked through, about 3-4 minutes per side.
 Remove to a plate.
 4. In the same skillet, melt butter over medium heat.
 Start the pasta in heavily salted boiling water.